nViso/Caffe-mini/README.md

 ## About the Test Example
 The test example is based on the Lenet network and mnist data set, in order to test this model, just input:

- *.prototx weight_file(which is the .caffemodel file in the up-to-date Caffe) number_of_iterations input_images output_directory CPU/GPU(only support CPU)
+ *.prototxt weight_file(which is the .caffemodel file in the up-to-date Caffe) number_of_iterations input_images output_directory CPU/GPU(only support CPU)

  for example:

  lenet.prototxt lenet_iter_10000 1 t10k-images.idx3-ubyte result  CPU

+## About the Complex Test Example
+The test example is based on a complicated face landmark model, you can find the input files in the folder "complex_example".
+In this folder, there are both v2 and v0 models, you can also get the v0 model from v2 with codes in downgrade_proto.cpp.
+In order to test the model, directly run test_complex.cpp, with input:

+ *.prototxt weight_file(which is the .caffemodel file in the up-to-date Caffe) number_of_iterations input_images output_directory CPU/GPU(only support CPU)

+ for example:

+ v0_proto.prototxt v0_weights.caffemodel 1 image_data.binaryproto result  CPU

+ The example also shows how to read v2 binaryproto file to our model.

 ## Future Work

-Add one test example, which directly test a complicated trained model
+Update the codes, make it more clear.